Jamón Ibérico, the Treasure of Spain

 How many people will a Jamón Ibérico serve?

 A pack of slices will serve a few people one time.
 The whole hams can serve up to 50 people at one event.
-Whole hams can be enjoyed by several people for a number of weeks as long as it is well cared for.
+A whole ham can be enjoyed by several people for a number of weeks as long as it is well cared for.